-Kat Carney is one of those women who seems to have lived a million lives: before launching her career as an outdoor/adventure photographer, she graduated from Adelphi University in New York.
+Kat Carney is an outdoor/adventure photographer, she graduated from Adelphi University in New York.
 She worked as a journalist and staff photographer for the Chanute Tribune, the local newspaper in a tiny town in southeast Kansas.
 She played volleyball professionally in Spain.
 But it wasn’t until she moved to San Diego in 2012 that her photography business really started to take shape—and she’s never looked back.

 Today she lives out of her 2002 Chevy Suburban, driving around the west coast to take photos, tell stories, explore the wildest places she can find.
 She’s shot for British Airways, Hyundai, Kelty, Thermarest, Outdoor Research, Outdoor Women’s Alliance, and The Clymb.

 The Clymb: What inspires you?
 Who has influenced your visual style?

 Kat Carney: It’s changed over the years.
 I used to look at other people’s work all the time, but now I’m more inspired by being out in the field, either by myself or with other people who enjoy doing the same things I like to do.
 I find that collaboration with my subjects lead to images that I find inspiring—they often have unique and interesting ideas and different perspectives, and they help me break the rules.